Ishit-Parikh/AI-Reddit-BrainRot/README.md

 ## 🌟 Overview

-FRBV (Fast Reddit Background Videos) is a comprehensive content generation pipeline that automates the entire process of creating viral-style videos.
+Brain Rot (Fast Reddit Background Videos) is a comprehensive content generation pipeline that automates the entire process of creating viral-style videos.
 It generates stories using AI, converts them to speech, combines them with background videos, and adds professional subtitles.

 ### Key Features:
 - 🤖 **Multiple AI Provider Support**: OpenAI, DeepSeek, and LMStudio